A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: The Dense Initialization

+This strategy for choosing the two parameters does not specify $\hat{\zeta}_k^C$; in fact, this paramater is irrelevant to solving the minimization problem.
+Also, notice that when $k=1$, $\bar{\zeta}_k$ is the conventional initialization for the { BFGS} method and sometimes referred to as the Barzilai and Borwein ({ BB}) initialization~\cite{bb88}.

-It is worth noting that applying either theorem in this section could result in a choice of $\zeta_k$ that is negative.
+It is also worth noting that applying either choice of $\zeta_k$ from this theorem could result in a choice of $\zeta_k$ that is negative.
 The disadvantage of negative $\zeta_k$ is that the initial $B_0$ will have $2l$ negative eigenvalues.
 While rank-2 updates could shift these eigenvalues into positive territory, the subproblem solver will need to be computing solutions on the boundary of the trust region as long as any eigenvalue of $B_k$ is negative.
 This is undesirable for two reasons (i) at a local solution of (\ref{eqn-min}) it is desirable that $B_k$ is positive definite and (ii) it is more computationally expensive for the subproblem solver to compute solutions on the boundary than in the interior of the trust region.